 In an effort to promote diversity and equity in STEM, my lab participates in a multifaceted array of outreach activities, particularly in the under-served neighborhoods of West Philadelphia, that benefit both members of the lab and the community.
 Besides designing and implementing professional development modules for high school teachers and providing in-class instruction to West-Philly students, we encourage classes to visit our lab.
-Additionally, each summer we also have at least one high school student, usually from an under-served high school, work in the lab through the Penn Laboratory Experience in Natural Sciences (PennLENS).
+Additionally, each summer we also host at least one FGLI high school student from the Philadelphia School district in the lab through the Penn Laboratory Experience in Natural Sciences (PennLENS).

 2. We develop high school experiments using our model organism H. volcanii.
 The experimental design for this project is unique in that while the experiment is sophisticated, teaching students about broad aspects of the fundamental elements of microbiology, most of the required ingredients can be purchased at a grocery store, and since this non-pathogenic organism requires high salt conditions for growth, sterile techniques are not required to prevent contamination and the risk of exposure to human pathogens is non-existent.
 For student protocols and teacher guides click here.